The platform that

 4-week pilot.
 Your benchmark.
 Score report included.

 Whatever your input modality — image, video, audio, text, sensor — Tag produces the labeled output your model trains from.
 Every contributor scored by Signal first.
-Quality enforced throughout, not checked at the end.
+Quality enforced throughout, gated at every batch.

 Before anyone touches a Tag task, they've cleared a task-specific Signal assessment.
-That's the structural difference between reb∞8 and every other annotation vendor.
+The quality loop starts before the first label is placed.

 IAA tracked per batch.
 Gold label comparison on every task type.
 If a batch doesn't clear the threshold, it doesn't leave.
-Verified output — not output needing a second QA pass.
+Verified output.
+Ready to train on.

 Badge Score drops mid-engagement → allocation drops automatically.
-Before your pipeline sees it.
-Not after the model tells you something is wrong.
+Before the batch reaches your pipeline, while there's still time to correct it.

 Every task, every contributor, every quality decision documented.
 When something fails downstream, you trace it to the exact person, the exact session, the exact batch.